Diobyte/paladin/README.md

-if you game crashes delete dat settings files
+if your game crashes delete dat settings files